PDrifting/CBookDraft/book.markdown

 15     = *= /= %= += -= <<= >>= &= ^= |=                                  Right to Left
 16     ,                                                                  Left to Right

-    Chapter 2: Queues, Stacks, Lists, Hash Maps...
-Oh My! (edited)
+# Chapter 2: Queues, Stacks, Lists, Hash Maps...
+Oh My!

 The following implementations are not thread safe.
 A static and dynamic allocation version is provided.
 These examples are not documented.
 Also due to their complexity and length, they will not have the traditional output examples or dissections.
 The code will compile and provide basic use in an implementation of function main.
 If you need help reading the code, please refer to Chapter 1.

 Queues